blafving/wagtailcodeblock/README.md

 # Wagtail Code Block

-Wagtail Code Block is a syntax highlighted block for source code for the Wagtail CMS.
-It features real-time highlighting in the Wagtail editor, the front end, line numbering, and support for PrismJS themes.
+Wagtail Code Block displays your source code in easy-to-read block form for Wagtail CMS.
+It features:

+* Real-time highlighting — both from Wagtail editor or front end
+* Line numbering
+* Support for PrismJS themes
+* Support for a many different languages ranging in popularity from blockbuster to cult classic, to the downright obscure

-It uses the [PrismJS](http://prismjs.com/) library both in Wagtail Admin and the website and requires jQuery.
+It uses the [PrismJS](http://prismjs.com/) library and requires jQuery.

 ## Example Usage